dmulholl/holly/demo/lib/carbon/readme.md

 * `title`
 * `tagline`

-If a node has an `intro` attribute, this will be shown on index pages;
+If a node has an `intro` attribute, this will be used as the snippet shown on index pages;
 otherwise a snippet of text from the node's first paragraph will be used.

+If a node has an `image` attribute containing the name of an image file stored in an `@root/images/` directory, this will be used as the node's featured image.

 This theme supports the following includes: